deployKF/website/content/guides/platform/deploykf-gateway.md

     !!! danger "Deletion of DNS Records"

-        Be aware that External-DNS will __delete__ the DNS records associated with resources when they are deleted:
+        Be aware that External-DNS will __delete__ the DNS records associated with resources when they are deleted, unless you set the `--policy=upsert-only` flag in the startup arguments of external-dns.

         - When using the annotation method, deleting the `Service` or `Ingress` resource will delete the associated DNS records.
         - When using `--source=istio-gateway`, deleting the Istio `Gateway` or `VirtualService` will delete the associated DNS records.